AnandSheel/AtliQ_Sales_Insight_Data_Analysis-using_MySQL_and-Tableau/README.md

 ### About AtliQ:

-    •	AtliQ Hardware is a Computer Hardware and peripheral Manufacturer company.
+    •	AtliQ Hardware is an India-based Computer Hardware manufacturer company.

 ### Tools Used:
     •	Advance Excel